-There are a great many different types of gemstones out there.
+There are a great many different types of gemstones.
 The choice is vast.
-You could spend a lot of time researching and reading hundreds of different articles.
-So we have decided to let you in on a little secret.
+A great deal of time could be spent researching and reading hundreds of different articles.
+Therefore, we have decided to let you in on a little secret.
 A gemstone that ticks all the boxes, and more.
 It's just our personal choice of course, and if you already have a preference that's fine.

-It's based on common sense and a little knowledge gained from working inside the gem world.
-So, what gemstone would I recommend to a buyer who wants a beautiful stone, a stone that people will notice and admire, but also a stone that is a smart investment for the future?
+It's based on common sense and a little knowledge gained from working in the gemstone world.
+So, what gemstone would we recommend to a buyer who wants a beautiful stone, a stone that people will notice and admire, but also a stone that is a smart investment for the future?

-Chances are that you haven't even heard of a Spinel Gemstone.
+Most likely, you have not even heard of spinel.
 So first, check out the pictures and you will see what a truly beautiful gem it is.

 From an aesthetic point of view it is a real looker!

-Spinel comes in many different colors, pink, blue, green, black, orange, purple plus a large choice in between.
-There is also a lovely range of fine pastel colors too.
-To be more precise Spinel offers the largest choice of pastel colors in any gemstone.
+Spinel comes in many different colors, such as pink, blue, green, black, orange and purple.
+There are also fine pastel colors.
+To be more precise, spinel offers the largest choice of pastel colors of any gemstone.

-As an investment, being able to purchase a precious gemstone such as emerald, ruby or sapphire that is untreated in anyway is not easy.
-It is also usually expensive.
-At the moment, Spinel is most definitely undervalued.
+As an investment, being able to purchase a precious gemstone such as emerald, ruby or sapphire that is untreated is not easy.
+It is also usually extremely expensive.
+At the moment, spinel is most definitely undervalued.

-Going forward as untreated stones become more scarce the value of Spinel can only rise.
+As untreated stones become more scarce, the value of spinel can only rise.